🎬 In this article 🎬

 In the .mp3, .wav, .ogg or .flac format (files in other formats cannot be uploaded).

-These restrictions follow standards set by listening platforms (notably Apple Podcasts), who encourage content creators to upload the smallest episodes possible (so that your listeners can tune in online seamlessly and download episodes quickly).
+These restrictions follow standards set by listening platforms (notably Apple Podcasts), who encourage content creators to upload the smallest episode files possible (so that your listeners can tune in online seamlessly and download episodes quickly).

 Step 3: Select options